juanzq10dev/Juan-secret-vault/emotional-intelligence/handbook/main.typ

 - It is horrible, you may overthink a situation too much, and you will probably get tired, because overthinking is really overwhelming.
 - Overthinking is valid, but most of times is unnecessary, accept your thoughts like if they were clouds, but do not let them trap your mind.

-*Why it happens?*
+*Why it happens?* \
+Some reasons, may be:
+- Fear of uncertainty:
   - You want total control of a situation.
   - You have fear of what you may happen.
 - You get used to it, and it became automatic on you.

+= Auto-sabotage
+*What is it?*
+- Sabotage are all deliberative behaviors you do to undermine your own goals or success.

+*Examples:*
+- Staying on your phone until late hours instead of doing your homework.
+- Doing other things instead of what you have to do.
+Like ordering your bed, or cleaning your house, instead of doing your homework.

+*Why it happens?* \
+There are lots of reasons, this may be some of them:
+- Fear (of failure, of judgement, of conflict, of uncertainty, etc)
+- Doubting of your own skills.
+- Low self-esteem.

+= Limits
+- Limits are personal boundaries that define what you accept and what you do not.

+- There are three ways to put limits to other persons:
+ - *Spoken:* You clearly express what behavior bothered you and you explain why it did.
+This explanation is important, it helps the other person to understand your perspective.

+   Example:
+   "I know it is a joke to you, but I do not like you doing that, it makes me uncomfortable me"

+ - *Limitings:* If you have already spoken, but the person does not seem to listen or to respect your boundary, you begin to distance yourself from him/she.
+ - *Definitive:* If even after several chances, the behavior continues, you end contact.